rreusser/plotly-mock-viewer/README.md

 A budo-based live-reloading standalone viewer for plotly mocks.
 Advantages:

-- refetches mock list on each reload (no need to restart server when mocks change)
+- refetches mock list on each reload (no need to restart server when mock files move around)
 - live reload (devtools server was slow to compile and threw error more often than not as a result when reloading)
-- JSON error messages that propagate to the browser console
+- Detailed JSON error messages that propagate to the browser console 🎉

 To use: